Ralph Munroe: Move to Florida

 Fully established in every regard but one, Munroe decided to start the construction of his house, "The Barnacle", in 1891.
 He met his second wife, Jessie Wirth, on a sailing trip in 1894, and they married a year later in 1895.
 Jessie gave birth to a daughter, Patty, (1900), and a son, Wirth, (1902) who also became a yacht designer.
 The family took frequent cruises on the bay and the children learned to sail at a very young age.

 In 1903, he and his friend Tom Hine established a resort on the property called Camp Biscayne.
 Guests included Ruth Rowland Nichols, William Grigsby McCormick, and Alexander Graham Bell.
 Many who wintered at Camp Biscayne later settled in the area permanently as Munroe had.

 Munroe's autobiography, The Commodore's Story, was published in 1930.
 Written with the assistance of Vincent Gilpin, it is one of the few first-hand accounts existing of pioneer days in Miami-Dade County.

-Munroe was a very good friend of Captain Nat Herreshoff, America's preeminent yacht designer.
+Munroe was a very good friend of Captain Nat Herreshoff, an American naval architect.
 Herreshoff spent the last winters of his life residing at a cottage at the Barnacle.

 Photography was another important aspect of Munroe's life.
 He was an accomplished amateur photographer.
 During his lifetime, many of his photographs were used in magazines, newspapers, and books as illustrations.
 Three illustrations in Willoughby's Across the Everglades are credited to Munroe.
 His photographs are the only record of what pioneer days looked like in early Miami.
 Many of these photographs were published in the book The Forgotten Frontier.